-5.01 GIFTS BETWEEN INDIVIDUALS
+5.01 GIFTS BETWEEN FAMILY MEMBERS

-The transfer of a vehicle in the form of a gift between individuals is exempt from the motor vehicle sales tax.
-To qualify, there must be no monetary or other consideration or expectation with the transfer, and the parties to the transfer must submit an affidavit to that effect.
+The transfer of a vehicle in the form of a gift between certain family members is exempt from the motor vehicle sales tax.
+The exemption applies to a transfer by gift between spouses, parents and a child, or grandparents and a grandchild.
 This exemption is a tax expenditure because, in general, vehicles transferred without monetary consideration are taxed on the basis of the average value of similar vehicles.

 An exemption for transfers between certain family members was enacted in 1971.
 In 2000 the exemption was expanded to include gifts between any individuals.
+In 2013 the exemption was again restricted to certain family members.

-An estimated 65,000 vehicle transfers qualified for this exemption in fiscal year 2011.
+An estimated 55,000 vehicle transfers qualified for this exemption in fiscal year 2013.

-Fiscal Year Impact
+Fiscal Yea r Impact

-2012 2013 2014 2015
+2014 2015 2016 2017

-All Funds \$26,500,000 \$28,100,000 \$29,800,000 \$31,600,000
+All Funds \$22,400,000 \$22,700,000 \$23,100,000 \$23,400,000